-You’ve got your grill, your friends and your bottles ready to go for the 4th of July.
+You’ve got your grill, your friends and your bottles ready for the 4th of July.
 Now it’s time to get your music playlist set.
 I’ve taken the liberty to compile some of my favorites for your listening pleasure.
 Links to a Spotify and Apple Music playlist are available at the end of this post.

 You can’t go wrong leading off with a track from a guy whose first band was called “Whiskeytown.”